Early Lessons: Setting Fire to the Lungs of the World

-It had been a several hour ride in the back of a pick-up truck, down a road that was a red streak through the green landscape.
-I had inhaled an impressive amount of dust to say nothing of my pride.
+It had been a several hour ride in the back of a pick-up truck, down a road that was a red streak through a verdant landscape.
+I had inhaled an impressive amount of dust, to say nothing of my pride.

-"We are not supposed to be burning down the lungs of the earth," hung in the air like the smell of the old trees.
+But I still like to think of the Amazon as the lungs of the earth.
+And I remember thinking, struggling with the thought: "We are not supposed to be burning down the lungs of the earth."
+It hung in the air like the smell of the burning stumps of ancient trees.

 But then it all changed when we went back to the farmer's home.

 I met his wife and his children.
 I saw him providing for his family.
 I finally saw his calloused feet, strong arms, determined and humble face.
 I admired his perseverance, his willingness to do whatever it took to care for his family.
 His kids were adorable.
 Their faces were healthy and vibrant.
 I am tall and they looked up at me with some degree of amazement.
 Not able to speak their language, all I could do was smile and try to make myself smaller by sitting down.

 Then the difficult truth poured onto me like the hot, Paraguayan sun.
 I would do the same thing.
 So would you.
 To care for your children?
 To protect your family?
 Wouldn't you?
 I would be the first to burn the lungs down.